 Interestingly, I recently learned that these tarts are also popular in China and Portugal.
 There is an age old debate as to who invented them first.
 But being British, of course, I like to say the Brits came up with this delicious treat because they’ve been around since the medieval times and that’s good enough for me!

-There are 2 different custard types, baked and stirred, baked custards are typically firmer than stirred and (like this recipe) are baked in the oven and set from the heat.
-Common examples of baked custards are crème caramel (also known as flan), crème brûlée, cheesecake, bread pudding, pot de crème, quiche and savory flans.
+Custard comes in two types: baked and stirred.
+Baked custards turn out firmer than stirred ones.
+You bake them in the oven, and heat sets them.
+Common baked custards include crème caramel (flan), crème brûlée, cheesecake, bread pudding, pot de crème, quiche, and savory flans.

 Stirred custards, such as the one I use in Rhubarb and Custard Spring Orange Custard and Hot English Custard Over Frozen Berries are typically soft and most often have a pourable consistency; however, depending on the ingredients used, they can also be quite thick (tart filling).
-Once made, stirred custards are also often combined with other ingredients to form a variety of other desserts and to create unique flavors and fillings.
+Once made, stirred custards are also often combined with other ingredients to form a variety of other desserts.

 All custards contain the same basic ingredients: eggs and/or egg yolks, a liquid and flavorings.
 Depending on the type of custard, some may also require a starch.